ReDI-School/ber-dcp-intro-to-computer-science/content_2022/README.md

 #### 1.2.6.1 Run JupyterLab

-- Activate the datascience-bootcamp conda environment by opening your Linux distribution's command line via Windows Terminal and typing ```conda activate intro-to-cs```.
+- Activate the conda environment by opening your Linux distribution's command line via Windows Terminal and typing ```conda activate intro-to-cs```.
 - Then type ```jupyter lab --no-browser``` to launch JupyterLab.
 Copy the URL, open the browser of your choice on your local workstation (e.g. Google Chrome), and paste the URL into the address bar. (**Note**: don't close the terminal as we have started an interactive JupyterLab session, which will be terminated once you close your terminal.
 You can stop the interactive session by pressing "CTRL + C".)
 - You can now work with notebooks (".ipynb" format) in JupyterLab and follow the hands-on lab sessions during the rest of the data science bootcamp.
-All packages that you will need during the bootcamp are defined in the "environment.yml" file and have therefore been installed in your conda environment called "datascience-bootcamp".
+All packages that you will need during the bootcamp are defined in the "environment.yml" file and have therefore been installed in your conda environment called "intor-to-cs".
 Since we started the JupyterLab session from within this environment, you have now access to all required packages.

 ## 1.3 Introduction to Python